 - Children and vulnerable people are protected

-The Gambling Commission is constantly updating its licence conditions and codes of practice (LCCP) to account for changes in technology, changes in law and to improve regulation as the Commission gains experience.
+The Gambling Commission is constantly updating its license conditions and codes of practice (LCCP) to account for changes in technology and changes in laws and to improve regulation as the Commission gains experience.

-For example, the UKGC was quick to react to the growth in eSports betting.
-The Commission produced a position paper in March of 2017 and immediately set about to adjusting its regulatory framework to account for eSports and skins betting.
+For example, the UKGC quickly reacted to the growth in eSports betting.
+The Commission produced a position paper in March of 2017 and immediately set about to adjust its regulatory framework to account for eSports and skins betting.
 The UKGC is also not afraid to hand out fines, disclose violations and even publish “what we learned” notices whenever operators are caught with their pants down.
 It is a very effective and well-managed system.

 It would be fair to describe the Gambling Commission as the most effective internet gaming licensing body in the world.
 There are dozens of jurisdictions around the world that issue licenses to betting operators, but the UK’s license commands the most respect.
 There is no single better place to play than at a website with a UK gambling license.